trusted-programming/cfmt/README.md

 cc: print ASCII char into int type in C, see %c
 rc: print Rust char into unicode scalar value, see %s
 ```

-The converted C function has the spec `dprintf(int fd, const char* format, ...);`,
-which needs to be implemented in user's code.
-The value of the first argument `fd`,
+The converted C function is defined as `dprintf(int fd, const char* format, ...)`, which needs to be implemented in the user's code.
+The first parameter is fd.
+The value 1 indicates stdout, and the value 2 indicates stderr. or `snprintf(char* buf, int len, const char* format, . . . ) `;

-1 stands for `stdout`, 2 stands for `stderr`.
+The return value of the macro is the same as that of'dprintf' and'snprintf'.

 `hifmt` provides the following macros:
 ```rust